 To get here from downtown Vancouver, a ferry ride to Nanaimo is necessary, and then a 1.3 hour drive (or ferry to Victoria and 2.5 hour drive) click here for BC Ferries Schedules Or, fly into Qualicum Beach via KD Air click here for KD Air schedule or Orca Airclick here for Orca Air Schedules and rent a car from Parksville Budget Rent-A-Car.

-Note: Parksville Budget Rent-A-Car needs reservations in advance and we strongly recommend you call them at least 30 minutes before you’re expected arrival at the airport, so that you’re not waiting 1 hour for them (they move on `Island Time’).
+Note: Parksville Budget Rent-A-Car needs reservations in advance and we strongly recommend you call them at least 30 minutes before your expected arrival at the airport, so that you’re not waiting 1 hour for them (they move on `Island Time’).

 If you’re a private pilot, consider flying in for this fantastic spelunking adventure.
 Here’s how we did it: